isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

                  (inside (num 3) (num 1))
 ```

-For `def:dummy weird`, let's now give give a `type:Memoizes`, which chooses some
+For `def:dummy weird`, let's now give a `type:Memoizes`, which chooses some
 sub-tries to be `ctor:emptyM`, and others to be full:

 ```agda